 Krankenwagen.
 Literally “sick wagon”.
 What

-an ambulance.
+it means: an ambulance.
 But what does ‘ambulance’ even mean?
 I’d

 rather ride in a sick wagon than an ambulance.